stefanjacobs/tutorials/01-docker-host-multipass/README.md

     alias stop-dockerhost='multipass stop dockerhost'
     alias start-dockerhost='multipass start dockerhost'

 Yes, well done, good job!
-This was part 1 of a multipart series of developing locally with Kubernetes.
+This was part 1 of a multipart series of developing locally with Docker and Kubernetes.

+## Appendix

+The whole process is automated in the shell script [createDockerhost.sh](createDockerhost.sh)

+## Contact

+You can contact me using [Twitter](https://twitter.com/intent/tweet?url=https%3a%2f%2fstefanjacobs.github.io%2ftutorials%2f&text=Developing%20with%20Kubernetes%20and%20Docker%20on%20localhost%20without%20messing%20up%20your%20system&via=stefanjacobs&original_referer=https://stefanjacobs.github.io/tutorials/) (my [profile](https://twitter.com/stefanj78)) or if you have comments regarding this tutorial, visit me on [GitHub](https://github.com/stefanjacobs/tutorials) and file an [issue](https://github.com/stefanjacobs/tutorials/issues) or create a [pull requests](https://github.com/stefanjacobs/tutorials/pulls).

 ## References